OMERSA – YES WE CAN!

 Dimitri Omersa and his wife Inge arrived in England in 1955 settling in a sanctuary for refugees in Hitchin, Hertfordshire.
 Dimitri a Yugoslav by birth had been a naval officer and political prisoner, imprisoned by Tito after the Second World War.
 On arriving in England Dimitri entered the leather trade representing a small leather company in Hitchin, during this time he met a leather goods designer at Liberty’s of London known as ‘Old Bill’.

 ‘Old Bill’ was due to retire and a deal was struck for Dimitri Omersa to take over the business and continue the supply of pigs to Liberty’s.
 The business was brought to Hitchin in 1958 and before long Omersa began work on other animals.
-His first new piece was an elephant, followed by a donkey and rhinocerous, and sold exclusively in the UK through Liberty’s up until the mid 1970’s, with a tell tale Liberty’s of London stamp under the ear.
+His first new piece was an elephant, followed by a donkey and rhinoceros, and sold exclusively in the UK through Liberty’s up until the mid-1970s, with a telltale Liberty’s of London stamp under the ear.

-In the 1960’s Dimitri took his menagerie of leather goods to the Unites States, where in 1963 he won a Gold medal at the Californian State Fair for the donkey design shown here.
-The animals were sold through the original Abercrombie and Fitch during the 1960’s.
-They developed a significant following in the USA, where of course ones preference for the donkey or elephant had a much greater symbolism than in the UK.
+In the 1960’s Dimitri took his menagerie of leather goods to the United States, wherein 1963 he won a Gold medal at the Californian State Fair for the donkey design shown here.
+The animals were sold through the original Abercrombie and Fitch during the 1960s.
+They developed a significant following in the USA, where of course one preference for the donkey or elephant had a much greater symbolism than in the UK.

 For more information on the history of Omersa who are still making these leather animals go to: